creativecommons/search/README.md

 Perform the following steps to create a copy of this repository on your local machine:

-1. Fork the CC search repository:
+1. Fork the CC search Portal repository:

 - Log into GitHub (or create a GitHub account and then log into it).